ainthek/eslint-config-node/README.md

 off, this is basic JS knowledge, if you do not know this, return to your Java IDE immediatelly please

+## no-use-before-define	Variables problem

+This shell be default:

+	"no-use-before-define": ["error", { "functions": false, "variables": false }],

+Hoisting is design, not a bug, and may bring more readable sources

 ## Misc

 count errors by rule: